GlennPeulen/GlennPeulen.github.io/_posts/2021-05-13-investment.markdown

 background: /assets/img/scheduling-bg.jpeg
 ---

-## Tips and tricks
+#Personal Finance 101 Notes
-Active Income: You get the money for spending your time.
+- Active Income: You get the money for spending your time.
-Passive Income: You get the money for lending your savings for a period of time.
+- Passive Income: You get the money for lending your savings for a period of time.

 ## Key Equation
 Income (100%) - Investments(30-40%) - Savings(20-30%) = Expenses(30-50%)